icomse/3rd_workshop_advanced_sampling/Thursday/README.md

 ## Slides
 - Slides for for TPS/TIS/RETIS session can be found [here](https://github.com/icomse/3rd_workshop_advanced_sampling/blob/main/Thursday/2023-iCoMSE-PathSampling-P1-TPSTIS.pdf)

-## Getting setup and downloading the tutorials:
+## Getting setup and downloading the tutorials ((NOTE: much of the material about accessing computing resources was for the workshop, and will not be available for people viewing the information after the workshop)

 - To get this started, please login to Bridges2 OnDemand via: https://ondemand.bridges2.psc.edu/pun/sys/dashboard/